Sayed-Fares/Sayed-Fares/README.md

 Hi my name is Sayed Fares
 I’m interested in programming
  I’m currently learning
-I’m looking to master this exciting field
+I’m looking  master this exciting field

 <!---
 Sayed-Fares/Sayed-Fares is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.